elastic/crawler/README.md

 ## Getting started

 - [Quickstart](#quickstart): Use this hands-on guide to crawl a website's content into Elasticsearch using a simple configuration to get started.
-- [Documentation](#documentation): Learn how to configure advanced features and understand detailed options.
+- [Learn more](#learn-more): Learn how to configure advanced features and understand detailed options.
-- [Developer guide](#developer-guide): Learn how to build and run Open Crawler from source, for developers who want to modify or extend the code.
+- [Developer guide](#for-developers): Learn how to build and run Open Crawler from source, for developers who want to modify or extend the code.

 ### Quickstart